Learning is an endless journey that starts at Hyper Island

 “I was a fashion designer before I decided to switch to motion design.
 Fashion design wasn’t right for me and it was quite hard to make it work.”

 Originally, Ashley started in the Digital Media Creative program, a well-rounded program in which she could explore multiple aspects of the digital design industry.
-A few months into the program, she realized that her passion was in motion design, and worked with Hyper Island’s administrators to seamlessly transfer into the Motion Creative program in Karlskrona.
+A few months into the program, she realized that her passion was in motion design, and worked with Hyper Island’s administrators to seamlessly transfer into the Motion Designer program in Karlskrona.

 Ashley cultivated her design, teamwork and self-leadership skills through real client projects and intensive team collaboration.